By Michael Boyce

 6. Having debt is okay, as long as you manage it wisely.

 Don’t fear debt.
 Did you know that a small credit balance can actually be a good sign that you can handle credit responsibly?
-If you’ve got none whatsoever, that may signal a credit naiveté.
-A manageable amount of debt usually shows that you can navigate the financial world, and can be trusted by creditors.
+If you’ve got no debt at all, that may signal a credit naiveté.
+A strong history of making monthly payments, on the other hand, may demonstrate that you can navigate your finances and be trusted by creditors.

 7. Longevity matters.